 Dive Watches: Bulova Devil Diver

 Like the Lunar Pilot, the Devil Diver was not officially released under that moniker, but adopted it thanks to its 666 feet of water resistance.
-(The eye-catching orange and black color scheme, which extends onto the rotating bezel, certainly helps that case; though it’s also available in green and black.)
-While there’s plenty of utility here to bolster its rep (screw-down crown, ISO certification, Miyota automatic movement), the best case for the Devil Diver is its timeless design (chunky hands, cushion-style case, Halloween aesthetics).
+(The eye-catching orange and black color scheme, which extends onto the rotating bezel, certainly helps that case.)
+While there’s plenty of utility here to bolster its rep (screw-down crown, ISO certification, Miyota automatic movement), the best case for the Devil Diver is its timeless design: chunky hands, cushion-style case, Halloween aesthetics, can’t lose.

 GMT Watches: Bulova Oceanographer GMT

-Bulova offers a few different GMT watches with a second time zone hand, including in their dressy Wilton style, but this model is particularly interesting for pairing that functionality with the Devil Diver styling.
-The Oceanographer GMT, one of our favorite new releases of the fall, features a Miyota 9075 movement in all three editions, which include a classic red-and-blue Pepsi design and black-and-brown Rootbeer both with 24-hour bezels, as well as a heftier diving-inclined edition with an ion-plated case, timing bezel and lume on the dial, hands and even the bezel.
-Yeah, you’ll want to consider that one.
+Bulova offers a few different GMT watches with a second time zone hand, including in their dressy Wilton style and Accutron Astronaut reissue, but this model is particularly interesting for pairing that functionality with the Devil Diver styling.
+The Oceanographer GMT, one of our favorite 2023 releases, features a Miyota 9075 movement in all three editions, which include a classic red-and-blue Pepsi and black-and-brown Rootbeer design both with 24-hour bezels, as well as a heftier, diving-inclined edition with an ion-plated case, timing bezel and lume on the dial, hands and even the bezel.
+Yeah, you’ll want to consider that one too.

-Bulova has done an admirable job of carrying the legacy of their monumental watches into the future with regular archival reissues, and that trend continues with a recent surprise: the Complecto Jet Star.
-A watch enthusiast community focused on diversity, inclusion and accessibility, Complecto partnered up with Bulova to reimagine a funky piece from 1973, which was released as a limited-edition, individually-numbered model in October.
-The new Jet Star is immediately defined by its angular turtle case and dégradé dial, but holds its own in the movement department with Bulova’s precise 262 kHz quartz.
-One of the best horological values of the year?
-You’ve found it.
+Bulova has done an admirable job of carrying the legacy of their monumental watches into the future with regular archival reissues, and one of the most intriguing recent releases is the Jet Star.
+Inspired by a funky piece from 1973, the new Jet Star is immediately defined by its angular turtle case and retro color options (we recommend leaning into the ‘70s and picking up the model with the butterscotch sunburst dial, gold-tone case and brown leather strap); but it’s been upgraded for the 21st century with Bulova’s Precisionist 262 kHz quartz movement